 02

-A 0.7% realised loss ratio across more than 100 loans — among the lowest in European private credit.
-Every loan carries senior secured first-priority recourse and principal amortisation throughout.
-The heavy B2B SaaS concentration in US BDC portfolios was the key driver behind the recent meltdown.
-Bootstrap's diversification across European tech subsectors is a structural advantage.
+A 0.7% realised loss ratio across more than 100 loans committed over a decade may be among the lowest in European private credit.
+The downside is structurally protected: senior secured first-priority recourse, principal amortisation throughout the life of every loan.
+Here, diversification matters.
+The heavy concentration of B2B SaaS in US BDC portfolios was the key driver behind the recent meltdown.

 03